gidoomy/gidoomy/README.md

 - 🌱 Always eagering to learning and exploring new opporunities and aiming to stay ahead of the game.

-- 📫 Let’s connect; Feel free to reach out via my Linkedin Page :)
+- 📫 Let’s connect; feel free to reach out via my Linkedin Page :)